-Statue for Maud Gonne Campaign: Update #1
+Statue for Maud Gonne Campaign: Phase 1 Update #1

 Maud Gonne's Statue: We Need Help

-This campaign is a significant project, which needs the support of various people and entities, from Maud Gonne's descendants and relatives, to local government in Dublin, to the writers and artists, historians and readers who want to see a monumental statue of Maud Gonne striding down the street, to inspire future generations of girls and women, boys and men.
+This campaign is a significant project, which needs the support of various people and entities, from Maud Gonne's descendants and relatives, to local government in Dublin, including all the writers and artists, historians and readers who want to see a monumental statue of Maud Gonne striding down the street, to inspire future generations of girls and women, boys and men.

 Here are some of the jobs we're currently thinking about.
 There is more, lots more, to be done.
 Does any of this sound like your idea of fun?
+Please volunteer any assistance you can offer, no matter how small.

-• Budget: Estimating the costs:
+• Estimating costs:

 • artist commission

-• , materials
+• materials

 • site preparation